RishP11/KKT_Nets/README.md

 - Why Deep Learning?
     - They have been shown to be Universal Function Approximators.

+- What are we trying to achieve?
-    - We try and see if they can be used to find atleast $\epsilon$-suboptimal solutions.
+    - We try and see if they can be used to find $\epsilon$-suboptimal solutions or even better, the actual optimal points.
+    - Doing so may provide us a better starting point when trying to solve a optimization problem using iterative methods.
+    - Can we learn more ${\color{blue}{organic}}$ solutions?
+    - A dive into visualization of the optimization problem.